 - The user

-- the user’s representative,if the user is a child under the age of 14 or is not able to file a complaint (The representative can be a parent, a tutor, a mandatary named in a in a protection mandate, a spouse, a close relative or someone who has a particular interest in the user.)
+- The user’s representative,if the user is a child under the age of 14 or is not able to file a complaint on their own The representative can be a parent, a tutor, a mandatary named in a in a protection mandate, a spouse, a close relative or someone who has a particular interest in the user.

 - The heirs of a user who has died